minimkrr/Portfilio_Software_Engineering/Week5.md

 ![Doxygen](/Images/Doxygen.png?raw=true)

 This output quite nicely shows the class and constructor name along with any functions and properties in the class.
 My class is kept nice and simple having a class which changes the characters level up by 1.
 There is a quick negative chack as the level should never be a negative and then the level is increased.

+## Where I have eliminated the need for comments

+My naming of classes and functions is good, it explains what the class is controlling and what each functions inension is.
+Also the naming of Level is good for understanding that in the class Character the Level must be that the character is increasing in level.